Gab0/PDFPresentator/README.md

 # About

-`PDF Presentator` is a revival of the awesome software for pdf presentations called `PDF Presenter` which was released in 2011 and still has an available [jar](http://pdfpresenter.sourceforge.net).
+`PDF Presentator` is a revival of the awesome software for pdf presentations called `PDF Presenter` which was released in 2011 and is still [available](http://pdfpresenter.sourceforge.net) and working.

-The source code is also provided on the project's page, except the instructions points to a recreation of an build environment inside the Eclipse IDE which I don't have.
+The source code is also provided on the project's page, except the instructions require the Eclipse IDE which I don't use.
-So here is a very simple Maven project to build `PDF Presenter`.
+So this Apache Maven project to build `PDF Presenter`.

 `PDF Presenter` is a full-featured software to present slides stored as pdf files.
 It allows to display slides in fullscreen on a secondary window/monitor, while the presentation is controlled from the main window/laptop screen/monitor.